 What is the commission and how are the proceeds of sales distributed?

 All proceeds from this edition will be split 50/50 between the artist and the Alternator Centre for Contemporary Art.
-For example, artists will receive 50% of the sales revenue from works sold, and the galleries will receive the remaining 50%.
+For example, artists will receive 50% of the sales revenue from works sold, and the gallery will receive the remaining 50%.

 Artists will receive payment for sold works within three weeks after the completion of the edition.